nkalupahana/baseline-landing/_posts/2024-01-17-mental-health.md

 ## Social media and mental health

 Social media has the potential to be deeply damaging to your mental health.
-These platforms are designed to be as addicting as possible -- they want you to spend as much time on them as possible, because that's how they make money.
+Social media platforms are designed to be as addictive as possible -- they want you to spend as much time on them as possible, because that's how they make money.
 Many of them have found that the best way to do this is to show you content that makes you angry, or amplifies your existing negative emotions.
 And the impacts of this are serious.
 Studies have shown that social media use is linked to depression, anxiety, and low self-esteem.
 It's also been linked to sleep problems, eating disorders, and increased suicide risk.

 If you have mental health issues, there is a good chance that they're being exacerbated by your social media use.
-These companies spend billions of dollars to know exactly how to exploit your emotions to make you feel worse and keep you addicted to their platform.
+These companies spend billions of dollars to know exactly how to exploit your emotions to make you feel worse and keep you addicted to their platforms.
 The only way to fight back is to reduce your screen time.

-I personally have uninstalled all social media apps from my phone, and I check the websites about once a week.
+I personally have uninstalled all social media apps from my phone, and I only check my accounts about once a week.
 If you're not ready to take that leap yet (I wasn't ready at the start either), we recommend getting an app like [one sec](https://one-sec.app/), which helps break the dopamine cycle of social media apps.

 ## Facts about mental health